TJ Friedl Player Props: Reds vs. Diamondbacks

 TJ Friedl At The Plate

-- Friedl is batting .284 with 14 doubles, three triples, six home runs and 26 walks.
+- Friedl has 15 doubles, three triples, seven home runs and 26 walks while batting .287.

-- Among the qualifying hitters in baseball, he ranks 22nd in batting average, 32nd in on-base percentage, and 83rd in slugging.
+- Among qualifying hitters, he ranks 17th in batting average, while his on-base percentage ranks 32nd and he is 65th in slugging.

-- In 63.2% of his 76 games this season, Friedl has picked up at least one hit.
-He's also had 23 multi-hit games.

-- In 20 games this season (26.3%), Friedl has picked up an RBI, and in six of those games (7.9%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- Friedl has driven in a run in 21 games this season (27.3%), including six games with more than one RBI (7.8%).
+He has also driven in three or more of his team's runs in four contests.

-- In 34.2% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (10.5%).
+- He has scored in 27 games this season (35.1%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.